lucasw/docker_test/README.md

 generate_all_jobs.py from the host (or any computer that can talk to custom-master).
 It failed when trying to run it in the virtual environment in custom-repo.
 TODO document that failure.

+## Debug

+Look at /var/log/puppet.log when things are not operating correctly.
+The jenkins log and apache log also may be useful.

 ## Misc